Scott Marlowe | Dwarven Thanes

 At the heart of each thane lies the Great Forge, a communal space where the most important work occurs.
 These forges are engineering marvels, their ventilation systems drawing air from the surface through carefully calculated shafts that also serve defensive purposes.
 The heat from the forges warms surrounding areas, creating comfortable living temperatures throughout the complex.
 The Great Forge serves not just as a workplace but as the symbolic center of dwarven identity—the place where raw stone and metal are transformed into objects of beauty and utility through skill, patience, and dedication.

-Individual dwellings within the thanes are carved into the walls of the main halls or situated along side passages, creating neighborhoods organized by clan and profession.
+Individual dwellings within the thanes are carved into the walls of the main halls or situated alongside passages, creating neighborhoods organized by clan and profession.
 These homes feature curved corridors leading to spacious living areas adorned with family treasures, weapons, and artifacts accumulated over generations.
-Central to each dwelling is the hearth, a warm fire that serves as gathering place and symbol of unity.
+Central to each dwelling is the hearth, a warm fire that serves as a gathering place and a symbol of unity.
 The walls are often lined with shelves holding crafted items—weapons, jewelry, tools—each with its own story and significance to the family.

 Dwarven craftsmanship extends far beyond architecture to encompass every aspect of material culture.
 Blacksmithing represents the most celebrated craft, with dwarven smiths transforming raw ore into weapons, armor, and tools using ancient techniques passed down through countless generations.
 Each piece is treated as a work of art, often engraved with intricate designs that tell stories or incorporate clan symbols.
 The quality of dwarven metalwork is legendary—swords that hold their edge through years of use, armor that turns aside blows that would pierce lesser protection, tools that outlast the craftsmen who made them.